There’s lots to know about foods that contain fluoride.

 At this moment I don’t have the machines to test food myself.

-So we’ll have to rely on information from the USDA (United States Department of Agriculture).
+So we’ll have to rely on information from the USDA (United States Department of Agriculture).1,2

-But to help me get to that point, you can share this article with friends and family by using the sharing buttons found at the bottom of the screen (phone) or to the left (computer).
+But to help me get to that point, you can share this article with friends and family by using the blue sharing buttons found at the start or end of the article (Twitter, Facebook, Email, Pinterest).